amineremache/qbso-fs/README.md

 <code>pip install -r requirements.txt</code>

 Please, if you have any comments or suggestions, don't hesitate to contact me at : <ea_remache@esi.dz>

+Or a second option is to use the notebook in Colab.